 For over 20 years, Springfield Brewing Company has focused on bringing quality traditional English, German, and American-style ales and lagers.

 They offer updated pub grub in a lofty brick building, with happy hour specials, beer flights, and outside space.
 The name pays homage to the KICK radio station which once was housed in the building.

 A laidback community brewery offering games, great beer, and extra-friendly staff.
 It’s located across the street from Sequiota Park.
 Many come to enjoy a pint or flight after exercising on the Galloway Trail.
 Free popcorn is available and a pizza food truck is nearby.

 Tie and Timber Beer Co.

-This micro-brewery stands out from the crowd with their live music events.
+This microbrewery stands out from the crowd with its live music events.
 They specialize in unique beer blends and flavors.
 The industrial tasting room welcomes kids and dogs and has games to play while drinking.
 There are lots of summer music events and outdoor patio space.

 Mother’s Brewing Company

-Locals love the brewery’s massive outdoor space and a party vibe.
+Locals love the Mother’s Brewing Company’s massive outdoor space and party vibe.
 It also offers one of the best breakfasts in town.
 In the summer, visitors enjoy yard games, picnic tables, and a stage for live music.